moonspacelinguistics/vltcarleton-simulate-repeaters/README.md

 ## 3. Estimating difficulty with bigIRT

-Difficulty was estimated with a <1PL/Rasch | 2PL> model fitted in bigIRT.
+Difficulty was estimated with a 1PL/Rasch model fitted in bigIRT.
-Because the <Rasch difficulty scale is identified only up to an additive constant | 2PL scale is identified only up to a location and scale transformation>, estimates are anchored by <constraint, e.g. fixing mean item difficulty to 0>. **Higher logits indicate greater difficulty.**
+Because the Rasch difficulty scale is identified only up to an additive constant, estimates are anchored by fixing mean item difficulty to 0. **Higher logits indicate greater difficulty.**

 Run: `03_estimation/<filename>.Rmd`